-I’m Effy, a psychodynamic therapist and counsellor based in east London.
+I’m Effy, a psychodynamic MNCS Accredited therapist and counsellor based in east London.
+Currently I work only online.

 I work with a range of difficulties, including anxiety, low mood, self esteem issues, and interpersonal struggles.
 I have experience working with ongoing mental health problems and complex trauma.
 I also have a special interest in ADHD.